Multi-Structural Games and Number of Quantifiers: Introduction

 We now give an interesting refinement of the Equivalence Theorem (although, as we shall discuss, it does not seem to directly imply the Equivalence Theorem).
 Let $Q_1 \cdots Q_r$ be a sequence of quantifiers.
-We now define the ``$Q_1 \cdots Q_r$ multi-structural game".
-It is an $r$-round multi-structural game, with the following restrictions on Spoiler.
-If $Q_k$ is an existential quantifier, then Spoiler's $k$th move must be in $\mathcal A$, and otherwise must be in $\mathcal B$.
+We now define the ``$Q_1 \cdots Q_r$ MS game''.
+It is an $r$-round MS game, with the following restrictions on Spoiler.
+If $Q_k$ is an existential quantifier, then Spoiler's $k$th move must be in $\mathcal A$, and otherwise it must be in $\mathcal B$.
 We then have the following result.

-\begin{thm} \textbf{Fixed Prefix Equivalence Theorem for Multi-Structural Games:} Spoiler wins the $Q_1 \cdots Q_r$ multi-structural game on $(\mathcal{A}, \mathcal{B})$ if and only if there is a 1st order sentence $\phi$ in prenex normal form with exactly $r$ quantifiers, in the order $Q_1 \cdots Q_r$, such that $A \models \phi$ for every $A \in {\mathcal A}$ while $B \models \neg\phi$ for every $B \in {\mathcal B}$. \end{thm} On the face of it, Theorem~\ref{thm:main1a} does not seem to directly imply Theorem~\ref{thm:main1}, for the following reason.
+\begin{thm} \textbf{Fixed Prefix Equivalence Theorem for MS Games:} Spoiler wins the $Q_1 \cdots Q_r$ MS game on $(\mathcal{A}, \mathcal{B})$ if and only if there is a 1st order sentence $\phi$ in prenex normal form with exactly $r$ quantifiers, in the order $Q_1 \cdots Q_r$, such that $A \models \phi$ for every $A \in {\mathcal A}$ while $B \models \neg\phi$ for every $B \in {\mathcal B}$. \end{thm} On the face of it, Theorem~\ref{thm:main1a} does not seem to directly imply Theorem~\ref{thm:main1}, for the following reason.
 It is a priori conceivable that Spoiler's winning strategy in an $r$-round game is to move first in $\mathcal A$, and then, depending on Duplicator's response, to move in either $\mathcal A$ or $\mathcal B$.
 So there is then no prefix $Q_1 \cdots Q_r$ dictating where Spoiler must move.
-In fact, in an \edashf game (but not in a multi-structural game), it can indeed happen that Spoiler can win in 2 rounds, and where Spoiler plays in the second round depends on how Duplicator played in the first round.
+In fact, in an \edashf game (but not in a MS game\footnote{Since we can assume Duplicator plays obliviously, Spoiler's moves are not conditioned on what Duplicator plays.}), it can indeed happen that Spoiler can win in 2 rounds, and where Spoiler plays in the second round depends on how Duplicator played in the first round.
 An example of where this phenomenon can take place in a 2-round \edashf game is via the sentence $\exists x (\forall y B(x,y) \land \exists y R(x,y))$.
+The proof of Theorem~\ref {thm:main1} appears in Section~\ref {sec:fundamental}.
+The proof of Theorem~\ref{thm:main1a} is almost the same as the proof of Theorem~\ref{thm:main1} and requires just very minor changes.